Harish-Sridhar/Tutorial-Docker/03-Dockerfile Command Reference.md

 ## ENV
 The env command lets you define environment variables and their values used in your application.

+Note: Unlike ARG variables, ENV variables can be referenced both for the dockerfile instructions and inside the container application.

 ```
 ENV <key>=<value> or ENV <key> <value>
 ```